 You can view a list of the computers (known as clients), which are connected to your network.
-You are able to view the IP address (1) of the computer, the host name (2) (if the computer has been assigned one), and the MAC address (3) of the computer's network interface card (NIC).
-Pressing the "Reserve" button will tie up the assigned IP address to the current MAC address.
-The "Reserved IP Database" section will show the linked IP and MAC addresses.
-Pressing the "Refresh" (4) button will update the list.
+You are able to view the IP address [1] of the computer, the host name [2] (if the computer has been assigned one), and the MAC address [3] of the computer's network interface card (NIC).
+Pressing the "Refresh" [4] button will update the list.
 If there have been any changes, the list will be updated.